 Lithium Iron Phosphate (LiFePO4) Battery: The best battery you can buy for your RV, period.
 Unlike the standard lead-acid battery, which offers only 50 percent usable capacity, the lithium battery offers an impressive 90 percent.
 This means a 240 amp hour lithium battery bank will provide the owner with 216 amp hours of usable capacity instead of only 120 amp hours for a regular lead-acid system.
 But that’s not all.
 The lithium battery also weighs less than a lead-acid battery, provides a higher current output, charges faster because they can be bulked charged to 100 percent, and offers zero voltage sag.
 The sealed battery also doesn’t outgas, lasts longer than the standard lead-acid battery (6,000 full cycles—six times more than a lead-acid battery—is the norm), doesn’t require regular full charges, and doesn’t require equalizing.
 Aside from the high cost, the only real negative with the lithium battery is that it can be damaged if it’s charged below freezing, but when it comes to the pros for RVs, nothing beats a lithium battery.
 Nothing.

 If your camper has the room and you have a desire to switch to 6 volt golf cart batteries, you’ll need to make an important wiring change.
 The 12 volt batteries found in your truck camper are wired in parallel.
 When switching to 6 volt batteries, you must wire them in series to produce the needed 12 volts.
+When wiring together four or more 6 volt batteries they must be wired in series-parallel.
 See the diagrams below.

 Bulk Charge: The first stage of battery charging.
 Current is sent to batteries at the maximum safe rate they will accept until voltage rises to near (80 to 90 percent) of a full charge.
 During this stage, voltages typically reach range between 14.0 to 14.7 volts (my WFCO Electronics 45 amp converter/charger generates 14.4 volts).
 The amount of current generated depends on the charger that you’re using and any settings that were made.
 There is little risk of overcharging during this stage because the battery isn’t fully charged yet.